 Who else has received VAPG funds?

-William Powers, who owns and operates Darby Springs Farm in Ceresco, Nebraska, alongside his wife, Crystal, was another recipient of a $50,000 VAPG grant in 2015.
+William Powers, who owns and operates Darby Springs Farm in Ceresco, Nebraska, alongside his wife, Crystal, was another recipient of a $50,000 VAPG in 2015.
 The federal money helped finance construction of a creamery that allows them to make and sell ice cream using milk from their pasture-grazed dairy cows.

 “The program is crucial for young entrepreneurs with a cash-flow situation,” William told Huffington Post in a recent interview.
 “We’re not independently wealthy, so that grant helped us make up some of those upfront payments.”